pneumatick/GettingAndCleaningData-CourseProject/docs/CodeBook.md

 ## Variables

 * subject - Each test subject.
 There were a total of thirty test subjects, and each is represented by an integer between 1 - 30.
 * activity - Each activity that the test subjects engaged in.
-The activities were as follows:
+Each activity is represented by an integer between 1 - 6, which are defined as follows:
   1. WALKING - Data collected while the subject walked
   2. WALKING UPSTAIRS - Data collected while the subject walked upstairs
   3. WALKING DOWNSTAIRS - Data collected while the subject walked downstairs